 Mallet Putters

-Mallet putters are a newer type of putter that has grown in popularity over the past few years.
-Here's what you need to know about them:
+Mallet putters are a newer design that has surged in popularity over the past few years.

 Definition of Mallet Putters